Powering Queensland’s battery industry

 Queensland is fast being recognised as Australia’s gateway for battery innovation.
 Commercialising innovative technology that leverages our state’s mining and manufacturing expertise is key to bringing forward a pipeline of battery investment that provides opportunities for regional businesses.

-We’re working closely with industry stakeholders such as the Advanced Materials and Battery Council (AMBC) to understand Queensland’s existing battery capabilities and to identify priorities for the Queensland Battery Strategy.
+We’re working closely with industry stakeholders such as the Advanced Materials and Battery Council to understand Queensland’s existing battery capabilities and to identify priorities for the Queensland Battery Strategy.

 Have your say

 From 16th January 2023 to 31 March 2023, consultation on our Battery Industry Opportunities for Queensland discussion paper ( 2.2 MB) took place.
 Our consultation has now closed.

 We would like to thank participants for their contributions, and for the interest into helping Queensland become a domestic leader.